EpfeiferNutri/Phage-plasmids/Publication_related_data/DESCRIPTION_publication_data.md

-# Reproducibility Materials for [REF]
+# Reproducibility Materials

-This folder contains the scripts, data, and supplementary materials required to reproduce the figures and analyses from the publication **[REF]**.
+This folder contains the scripts, data, and supplementary materials required to reproduce the figures and analyses from the publication **["Efficient detection and typing of phage-plasmids"](https://www.biorxiv.org/content/10.1101/2025.08.29.673033v1)**.

 ### Folder Structure